Juanpalai/juanpalai.github.io/README.md

 - **Project Showcase:** The "Projects" section highlights several side projects, providing brief descriptions and links to their respective GitHub repositories.

-- **About Me:** The "About" section provides insights into my background, skills, and includes a link to download his resume.
+- **About Me:** The "About" section provides insights into my background, skills, and includes a link to download my resume.

-- **Contact Information:** The "Contact" section includes various ways to connect with me, including links to his LinkedIn, GitHub, email, and personal website.
+- **Contact Information:** The "Contact" section includes various ways to connect with me, including links to my LinkedIn, GitHub, email, and personal website.

 ## Technologies Used
 - HTML